jehad-khw/RepData_PeerAssessment1/PA1_template.md

   4-3 Compare the result of the updated dataset versus the original dataset to illustrate the impact of replacing the missing values on the overall results:

-  Comparing the Histograms for both cases, we can notice that replacing NAs doesn't change the peaks which are days with highest number of steps.
-Replacing NAs fills the many gaps resulted from missing total steps.
+  Comparing the Histograms for both cases, we can notice that replacing NAs doesn't change most of the peaks which are days with highest number of steps.
+A new peak can be noticed at the left of the updated dataset.

   Comparing the mean/median values for both cases, we cannot see significant difference with (+13.6%) in the mean value, and (+5%) in the mean value.